 At the start of 2022, Stephin started his own lab at WEHI in Melbourne in the Epigenetics and Development division.

-His work is supported by two prestigious fellowships from the Snow Medical Research Organisation and CSL.
+His work is supported by two prestigious fellowships from the Snow Medical Research Foundation and CSL.

 The Netherlands, Utrecht University, BSc, 2007